Sydney Psychologists That Speak Your Language

 Sydney Psychologist FAQs

-What is the best type of psychological therapy?
+What is the best type of psychological therapy for adults?

 There is no best single form of psychological therapy.
 However, the most prominent and common forms of treatment have all been tested under randomised-controlled trials to provide their effectiveness.
 These include cognitive-behavioural therapy (CBT), psychodynamic therapy, acceptance and commitment therapy (ACT), and mindfulness-based cognitive therapy (MBCT).
 Each therapy has the same aim of helping a client improve their well-being, with different approaches and terminology being used that are likely to appeal to different types of people.